FilippoGurioli/test-2-code-llm/README.md

-# test-2-code-llm
+# Test to Code with LLMs

-Repository in which I try to generate code from LLM passing in the prompt many kinds of different tests (Unit, Integration, Acceptance)
+This repository contains the code and documentation for my project on using Large Language Models (LLMs) to generate code from tests.
+The project explores the capabilities of LLMs in understanding test cases and producing corresponding code implementations.